philips-software/logproxy/README.md

 # Logproxy
-A Cloud foundry app which serves as a logdrain and forwards messages to HSDP Foundation logging.
+A microservice which acts as a logdrain and forwards messages to HSDP Foundation logging.
 Supports the new HSDP v2 single tenant solution.

 # Features
 - Supports v2 of the HSDP logging API